-5) Charlies Lake Trail.
 New Year’s redemption can be found overlooking Charlie’s lake.
 A short, but rugged 1km hike from the parking lot at Maskwa Aquatic club, leads to a spectacular place of rejuvenation.
 Re-fill your lungs with certified fresh organic, gluten-free 2017 oxygen atop the steep rocky shoreline.
 Grab a coffee on your way and it might still be warm by the time you reach the lake.
-Now if this place served all day breakfast you’d be all set.
+The only thing better would be if this place served all day breakfast.